foxlet/macOS-Simple-KVM/README.md

 ## IMPORTANT
-You must download or clone this GitHub repository before you begin
+You must download or clone this GitHub repository before you begin Do not use forks of notAperson535/OneClick-macOS-Simple-KVM as I update this repository a lot, and forks are usually behind.

 ## OneClick Method
 Run `./setup.sh` to make the VM.
 Monterey may not work, as it is very picky about hardware.